karlsander/run-button/README.md

 # Run Button

-Start/Stop/Restart debugging from the editor title bar.
+A compact Start/Stop/Restart button in the editor title bar.